Locally Employed Doctors (LEDs) – pay and work in England 2024/2025

 Being a member of the BMA gives you access to employment advice throughout your career – whether you continue working as an LED or move into another grade.

-• Understand the challenges facing LEDs and fight locally and nationally for better working conditions, helping LEDs move from temporary to permanent contract and negotiating better pay deals
+• Understand the challenges facing LEDs and fight locally and nationally for better working conditions, helping LEDs move from temporary to permanent contracts and negotiating better pay deals

 • Provide our contract checking service and specialist advisors, who understand the unique working context of LEDs, and can help address issues that arise in your workplace

-• Have created checklists for LEDs, helping to ensure your working arrangements are fit for purpose
+• Have created a checklist for LEDs, helping to ensure your working arrangements are fit for purpose

 • Provide Trust-based LED representatives to fight for your rights locally